ranchester2/mirdorph/doc/STANDARD.md

 And usually has an integrated `MessageView` which is the thingy that displays the messages.

+The objects are themselves meant to keep themselves in sync with their on-discord state.

+Messageview at it's heart uses a GtkListBox, with children like message representations with `MirdorphMessage`, and is sorted automatically, you don't have to worry about that.

 A context itself is a Gtk widget too, and is the whole headerbar+area thing you see on the left.
 The popoit windows are simpy a `ChannelInnerWindow` inside a `HdyWindow`.

-Global state is application, yada yada, etc.
+Global state is application, yada yada, etc. There are quite a few things like that

 Also `ConfMan` is used for configuration, the application has an instance of it as an attribute.
 Simply use `confman.get_value("example")` or